xldenis/ill/README.md

-# Ill: I was sick when I started this project
+# Thrill: I was sick when I started this project

 A simple, strongly-typed language exploring different compiler techniques.